580+ 5-Star ReviewsWhatsApp

 UCAT Study Plan 2026: 4, 6 and 8 Week Revision Timetables | TheUKCATPeople

-Updated March 2026 | By Dr Akash Gandhi, TheUKCATPeople
+Updated July 2026 | By Dr Akash Gandhi, TheUKCATPeople

 At TheUKCATPeople, we have helped thousands of students prepare for the UCAT over 14 years.
-The single most common mistake we see in the first consultation is students who have done a lot of practice but have no structure behind it - they have ground through hundreds of questions without a plan, burned out by July, and made less progress than students who started later but prepared intelligently.
+The single most common mistake we see in the first consultation is students who have done a lot of practice but have no structure behind it.
+They have ground through hundreds of questions without a plan, burned out by July, and made less progress than students who started later but prepared intelligently.

 Before you start: if you are not sure what the UCAT actually involves, read the Ultimate UCAT Guide 2026 first.